 Black Friday and Cyber Monday promotions, where a product is reduced in price for a set time, are good examples of time-sensitive offers.

 Of course, you’re free to run this type of promotional offer any time of the year.
-However, online consumers have been well trained in the last few years to look for discounts over the Black Friday and Cyber Money weekend, and there may already be potential new members checking out your site for discounts during this time.
+However, consumers are well-trained to look for discounts over the Black Friday and Cyber Money weekend, and there may already be potential new members checking out your site for discounts during this time.

 Create Bonus Items

 Offering bonus items is a great way to inspire visitors to sign up and become paying members.
-In lieu of creating a free mini-membership program or offering a BOGO sale, you could produce an eBook and offer it as part of each new membership, or offer to coach anyone who signs up.
+Instead of creating a free mini-membership program or offering a BOGO sale, you could produce an eBook and offer it as part of each new membership.
 The options are limitless.

 Also, if you'd rather not discount your core membership product, you can still benefit from running sales promotions.
-If, for example, you offer multiple membership levels to your audience, you could limit promotions to only your top-tier membership plan to persuade more visitors to opt for the higher priced option over less-expensive plans.
+If you offer multiple membership levels to your audience, you could limit promos to your top-tier plan to make the higher-priced plan more enticing.

 Which promotional method will you use on your membership site?
 Let us know in the comments section!